XHITZ-FM: FCC investigation

+XHITZ-FM

 Two years later, Díaz bought back the cluster of XHIS and XHERS, instituting new call signs and formats on both.
 That year, XHIS became XHITZ-FM and changed to an album-oriented rock format under contract to San Diego Radio Company.
 However, in 1984, the station stumbled in an ownership dispute.
 A bitter battle between San Diego Radio Company and Califórmula led to the abrupt end of the album rock format as the latter took control of the station.
 Díaz cited continued low ratings, but the straw that broke the camel's back was a humorous news report read on the station that stated a German anthropologist had discovered a tribe of "mole people" living in the sewers of Mexico City.
 When the report was read in late June, it caught the attention of Mexican authorities, who were outraged over the secondhand account they had heard, which implied that Mexicans were so poor they lived in sewers.

 In 1986, Díaz sold the American marketing rights for XHITZ again, this time to Broadcasting, Marketing and Management, Ltd. BMM ceased operation of the station on June 30, 1988 as it assigned the rights to another company, Consolidated Radio Sales, which was also bankrupt.
 The result was that Díaz and the head of Consolidated Radio Sales, Jack McCoy, clashed.
 In mid-July, McCoy fired all the employees in the U.S. and had all the locks changed, with several employees instead showing up to work in Tijuana.
 Later that day, however, a bankruptcy judge ruled that Díaz owned the U.S. operation of the stations.

+In 1989, XHITZ flipped from adult contemporary to a rock-oriented hits format known as "Pirate Radio," based on the success of KQLZ in Los Angeles.
+But that rock hits format lasted only a year.